 You will be advised of enrolment confirmation by email, letter or telephone after receipt of your deposit.

-Minimum number per level to conduct the course is FOUR.
+Minimum number to conduct the courses is FOUR per level.

 Introductory Faceting - (Level I) 35 hours